LinkChess/website/docs/hardware.md

 ## Core Components

 *   **Sensor Array:**
-    *   An 8x8 matrix of Hall effect sensors detects the presence and movement of magnetic chess pieces.
+    *   An 8x8 matrix of phototransistors paired with LEDs detects the presence and movement of chess pieces through light interruption.
+Each piece is labelled with a sticker indicating the colour that they represent.

-    *   An 8x8 matrix of phototransistors measures light levels, potentially for detecting piece lifting or presence.
+    *   An 8x8 matrix of RGB LEDs is embedded in each square for visual feedback.
-    *   An 8x8 matrix of IR emitters pairs with the phototransistors.
 *   **LED System:**
     *   An 8x8 matrix of RGB LEDs is embedded within each square.
     *   Used for visual feedback, move validation indication, training guidance, and highlighting squares.
 *   **Microcontrollers:**
-    *   **Master:** An ESP32-C3 microcontroller serves as the main processor.
+    *   **Master:** 4 independdent Arduino microcontroller conduct their own sensing and report results back via serial.
     *   **Slaves:** 16 ATtiny microcontrollers likely manage specific rows/columns of sensors/LEDs, communicating with the master via UART.
 *   **PCB Design:** A custom multi-layer Printed Circuit Board integrates all electronic components.
 *   **Power System:** A regulated 5V system powers all components.